A 2 DAY ITINERARY FOR A WEEKEND IN GIBRALTAR.

 USEFUL INFO

-- Our first language is English, but you'll find a lot of us also speak Spanish and there are also a lot of spanish nationals working in Gibraltar.
+- Our first language is English, but you'll find a lot of us also speak Spanish and there are also a lot of Spanish nationals working in Gibraltar.

 - We use pounds in Gibraltar, but you might find some of the notes and coins look slightly different.
 That's because we also circulate the Gibraltar Pound (GIP) which won't work in the UK, so make sure you get them changed.
 Euros also work in any shop.